ZixuanKe/PyContinual/README.md

     - adapter_bcl, adapter_ctr, adapter_hat, adapter_cat
     - l2p, supsup, derpp, dytox, lamaml, mer, ldbr, dualprompt, agem
   - `base_dir`: you need to make sure your dataset is in this directory
+  - `use_predefine_args`: we have provided some pre-defined arguments in ./utils/model.py.
+This argument will tell the program to use the pre-defined arguments

 If you have questions about what papers the baseline systems refer to or how to download the data.
 Please check the [README in Main Branch](https://github.com/ZixuanKe/PyContinual/v0.0.0)

 ## Contact